christianah24/bellatrix/README.md

 # bellatrix
-i am christianah ad i am a CSC207 student
+i am christianah and i am a CSC207 student